Financial Shares Drive U.S. Stocks Higher

-U.S. stocks snapped a two-session losing streak as gains in financial shares boosted major indexes Wednesday.
+U.S. stocks rose after two straight sessions of declines, as gains in financial shares boosted major indexes.

 Continue Reading Below

-Stocks had edged lower in recent sessions, but some analysts and investors said signs of improvement in the global economy and corporate earnings will likely continue to support markets.
+Moves have been relatively muted in recent weeks, with some analysts and investors saying signs of improvement in the global economy and corporate earnings will likely continue to support markets.

 "As long as earnings are strong and the economic backdrop good, I'm still cautiously optimistic," said Susan Bao, portfolio manager at J.P.
 Morgan Asset Management.